coder/coder/docs/networking/stun.md

   configured STUN servers.
 These STUN servers are generally located on the public internet, and respond with the public IP address and port from which the request came.
-- **Port Mapping:** The client and agent then exchange this information through the Coder server.
+- **Coordination:** The client and agent then exchange this information through the Coder server.
 They will then construct packets that should be able to successfully traverse their counterpart's NATs successfully.
 - **NAT Traversal:** The client and agent then send these crafted packets to